CiscoDevNet/terraform-provider-aci/docs/list-resources/certificate_authority.md

 ## Example Usage ##

 The configuration snippet below shows an example for Certificate Authority with only required attributes.
+This snippet retrieves a list of all Certificate Authority objects.

 ```hcl
 list "aci_certificate_authority" "example" {